trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 policy-based pooling and placement across multiple regular writable filesystems.

-Since unionfs-fuse, as the name suggests, is a FUSE-based technology it can be used without elevated privileges that kernel solutions such as unionfs, aufs, and overlayfs require.
+As a FUSE filesystem, unionfs-fuse can often be mounted by an unprivileged user when the system's FUSE configuration permits it.
+Kernel solutions such as unionfs, aufs, and overlayfs normally require additional privileges.

 * **Better than mergerfs for:** overlay-style unions with copy-on-write semantics in userspace.